johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 Nevertheless, in certain seasons, in certain places, this dynamism has ceased to exist.
 A church planted within a nation or culture, in a former season, is no longer growing and multiplying.

-Inevitably, behind religious facades, such a church is marked by a lack of vision, a loss of communal vitality and a spirituality that has lost touch with its holy roots.
-Traditions that may not be bad in themselves have replaced the vitality of a living, reproducing body of people.
+Inevitably, behind its religious facades, such a church is marked by a lack of vision, a loss of communal vitality and a spirituality that has lost touch with its holy roots.
+Traditions, which may not be bad in themselves, have replaced the vitality of a living, reproducing body of people.
 Even though its religious institutions may remain dogmatic towards their creeds, the Christian community itself no longer exhibits authentic, biblical zeal for its vocation: its call to serve God's purpose amongst the nations.

 In practice, such a church or community has become un-critical in its engagement with the societies and cultures in which it lives.
 Its testimony is compromised by idolatrous values.
 Its lifestyle is accommodated to ungodly influences.
 It has ceased to be different, ceased to be transformative, ceased making a significant, discernible impact upon its social, material, political and cultural environments.

 In this case, the church has ceased to be a *movement*.
 Invariably, it has ceased making disciples.
-It lacks the confidence to persuade either itself or others to forsake human idols and to wholehearted ally itself to the Messiah.
+It lacks the confidence to persuade either itself or others to forsake human idols and to wholehearted ally itself and themselves to the Messiah.

 ### Renewal ###

-By contrast, whenever a national or regional church, local congregation or Christian leader seeks for spiritual renewal, reformation or revival, Christian discipleship must be at the core of its activity and spirituality.
+By contrast, whenever a messianic community—be it a national or regional church, local congregation—seeks for spiritual renewal, reformation or revival, messianic, visionary discipleship must be at the core of its activity and spirituality.

 Disciples must be invited, formed and sent forth as part of a *world-facing* movement.
-The goal is much more than bolstering church-as-organisation, greater even than serving one another as part of a Christian community.
+The goal is much more than the maintenance of the church-as-an-organisation, greater even than serving-one-another, as part of messianic community.
 The goal is to be part of a movement of people *serving God's purposes within the world* and its societies.

+---

 > At its core, the messianic, new-covenant community is a movement of disciples called to serve God's eternal purpose, amongst a world of lost, hurting, confused, oppressed, fear-filled, idol-bound populations.

+---

-Out there, beyond congregational gatherings, among the corruption of society, among its filthy gutters, behind its social, political and religious walls, the Messiah is at work by his Spirit.
-Out there he is calling co-workers to come alongside him in his work of redemption and transformation: of individuals, families, marriages, partnerships, communities, organisations, structures, workplaces and working practices.
+- *Out there*, beyond congregational gatherings, among the corruption of society, among its filthy gutters, behind its social, political and religious walls, the Messiah is at work by his Spirit.

+- *Out there* he is calling co-workers to come alongside him in his work of redemption and transformation: of individuals, families, marriages, partnerships, communities, organisations, structures, workplaces and working practices.

-*Out there* is where Christian disciples need to bring the light of Christ.
+- *Out there* is where Christian disciples need to bring the light of Christ.
 Out there, amongst the people of the world, Christ's disciples are the light of the world.

 ### Anointed community  ###

-To make possible such an otherwise impossibly-high calling, Christian discipleship provides a unique ingredient that no other philosophy, ideology and faith can provide: the dynamic of the indwelling Spirit of the Messiah.
+To make possible such an otherwise impossibly-high calling, messianic discipleship provides a unique ingredient that no other philosophy, ideology and faith can provide: the dynamic of the indwelling Spirit of the Messiah.

 *Through the Spirit*, the new-covenant community is transformed into a charismatic community.
 A group of people endowed with spiritual gifts that are profoundly shaped to liberate human beings from idolatry and every other allegiance and falsehood that competes and sets itself against God and the knowledge of him.

+---

-*Charismatic* derives from a Greek word, *charism*, meaning *gift of the Spirit*.
+> *Charismatic* derives from a Greek word, *charism*, meaning *gift of the Spirit*.
 Biblically speaking, the *charisma* of the Christian community comes from its anointing.
 Messiah, or Christ, essentially means *Anointed One*.
 The One Anointed with the Spirit.

+---

 Thus, the Messianic Community is a body of people anointed with the fragrant oil, or presence, of the Holy Spirit, having been brought under God's authority, through baptism into the Messiah.
 It is a body learning to walk in the footsteps of Jesus: learning to exercise its God-appointed mediatory, intercessory role, under the direction of the Spirit of God.

 > This community of disciples is a messianic, charismatic people called into covenant relationship with the Father, through the Son and sent into the world to bless the nations in the power of the Spirit!

 ### Life...through death ###

-God's intention is that this covenant community co-works in partnership with him, using the strength, the power, the spiritual life, the anointing that he provides.
+God's intention is that this messianic, charismatic, covenant community co-works in partnership with him, using the strength, the power, the spiritual life, the anointing that he provides.

 Too often though, that power, that anointed-life-of-Christ-within-us, seems to elude us.
 It seems out of our reach.
-Out of our grasp.
+Beyond our grasp.

 Indeed, it is not something that can be *grasped*, as Jesus himself demonstrated.
 Instead, the pathway to life is through dying.
 That is the message of the cross.
 Only to the extent that we *die to ourselves*, do we truly become *alive to God*.

 ---

-Thus we end (this section) where we began, with the *foundational principle of transformative discipleship*: the seed sown into the ground, in order to produce a harvest.
+Thus we end where we began, with the foundational principle of transformative discipleship: the seed sown into the ground, in order to produce a harvest.

 > I tell you that unless a grain of wheat that falls to the ground dies, it stays just a grain; but if it dies, it produces a big harvest—John 12.24

 This life-giving spiritual reality is at the heart of Jesus' own life, mission, ministry and pain-filled death.
-And this same principle forms the foundation and wellspring of Maize Plant Discipleship.
-As we embrace a practical form of discipleship, incorporating a daily dying-to-self, we learn how to truly become alive-to-God.
+And this same principle forms the foundation and wellspring of Maize Plant Discipleship: as we embrace a practical form of discipleship, incorporating a daily dying-to-self, we learn how to truly become alive-to-God.

 *That is the heart of Maize Plant Discipleship*.